nittyLc/js-project/README.md

   3. second js file which inputs speed of a car
   4. last js file which calculates individual net salary

-Tos eet this project up:
+Tos set this project up:
-  1. clone the repository ; git clone
+  1. clone the repository : git clone https://github.com/nittyLc/js-project.git
+  2. cd 'js-project'

+If interested in contributing ,you can do the following:

+Fork the repository.
+Create a new branch:
+git checkout -b feature-name

+Make your changes and commit them: git commit -m "Add feature-name"

+Push to your branch:
+git push origin feature-name

+Create a pull request.